 Heitland holds CSCS certification, K-12 teaching authorization, and Coaching Authorization from the state of Iowa.
 He holds his Health Endorsement and is American Red Cross certified for CPR/AED/First Aid.

 Heitland earned his bachelor’s degree from Coe College in 2018, majoring in physical education with a strength and conditioning emphasis.
-He will earn his master’s degree in exercise science from Concordia University in St. Paul, Minnesota, in 2020.
+He earned his master’s degree in exercise science from Concordia University in St. Paul, Minnesota, in 2020

 Heitland was born 1996, and is a native of Cedar Rapids, Iowa.